melissawm/acquire-docs/docs/PythonAPI.md

             kind (DeviceKind): The type of device to select.

         Returns:
-            Optional[DeviceIdentifier]: The selected device identifier, or None if no device of the specified kind is available.
+            Optional[DeviceIdentifier]: The identifier of the first available device of `kind`, or `None` if no such device is available.
         """

     @overload